Let’s be real: I don’t love racing in offseason.

 Instead of worrying about pace I started paying attention to my heart rate and it was staying around 165 average, which is probably just as high as (or higher than) I’d like it to be.
 My level of effort was probably a little below I know I can race a sprint at, but since I’m relatively untrained right now and my heart rate is pegging itself very very quickly, I decided to be safe rather than sorry.

 And honestly, it’s not like I was on a pleasure cruise.
 The effort felt hard, but I know I’ve pushed that race harder.
 And I know I’ve held more than the ~150 watts doing it.
-I found another friend to ping pong back and forth with on the back half of the course, and Ironman has forever distorted time for me because it was all over in a blink of an eye and I was dismounting my bike while I wondered what happened to the rest of the ride.
+I found another friend and reason to use my ping pong paddles back and forth with on the back half of the course, and Ironman has forever distorted time for me because it was all over in a blink of an eye and I was dismounting my bike while I wondered what happened to the rest of the ride.

 The good: 3rd in my AG/11.
 I got in a really good pocket where I had very few complaints about the course being crowded and people being annoying which is normally the majority of my race report on the bike here.
 Also, I only got passed by ONE of my BSS teammates, and it was almost near the end of the bike.
 The bad: my heart rate was higher than watts, and this is a pretty weak pace for me.
 Not my worst, but not my best.
 And I should be crushing my previous bikes with my new TT bike.
 Total time was 44:47, which is technically a PR, but the course was shorter by a mile, so it doesn’t count.

 Everything here also went like clockwork.
 It’s 4 seconds slower than my worst at 1:46, but also, I was not in a primo spot on the rack.
 We slept in a bit instead.
 I’m going to say 30 extra minutes of sleep vs a few seconds in transition for a D priority race was worth it. 🙂